ICO and Fees for Data Controllers under GDPR

 Public authorities will be charged in accordance with their number of personnel and not their annual turnover.

 Some exemptions to the new fee schedule applies if one or more of the following situations applies:

 - Employee administration

 - Advertising, marketing and public relations

 - Maintaining a public register

 - Personal data processing not undertaken on an electronic device

-Before GDPR arrives, please take a moment to review this detailed ICO guidance on GDPR fees, which will help you to prepare and budget accordingly.
+To find out more, review this detailed ICO guidance on GDPR fees, which will help you to prepare and budget accordingly.